-- Press Win + R then type inetcpl.cpl and hit enter key,
+- Press Win + R then type inetcpl.cpl and hit the enter key,

 - This will open internet properties.

-- Move to connections tab then click on the LAN settings button.
+- Move to the Connections tab then click on the LAN settings button.

 - In the New popup window, uncheck the ‘Use a proxy server for your LAN’ checkbox.

-- And make sure Automatically detect settings is selected.
+- And make sure to Automatically detect settings is selected.

 Reset Winsock and TCP/IP

-There is chances wrong network configuration causing DHCP to fail to assign IP address automatically Let’s reset the TCP/IP stack that probably helps fix the problem.
+There are chances wrong network configuration causing DHCP to fail to assign IP addresses automatically Let’s reset the TCP/IP stack that probably helps fix the problem.
 Open Command prompt As an administrator, Then performs Command Below to release and renew IP Address on your PC.